BernieO/calcardbackup/README.md

 7. Find your backup in directory `backups/`.

-There are many more options available.
-Have a look at sections "Usage examples" and "Options"
+There are many more options available: have a look at sections "Options" and "Usage examples" below.

 ## Advanced